CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Abstract

 \section{Abstract}

 The placement of Cloud-Native Network Functions (CNFs) across the Cloud-Continuum represents a core challenge in the orchestration of current 5G and future 6G networks.
-The process involves the placement of interdependent computing tasks, structured as Service Function Chains, over distributed cloud infrastructures.
-This is achieved while satisfying strict resource, bandwidth and latency constraints.
-It is acknowledged that classical approaches, including mixed-integer nonlinear programming, heuristics and reinforcement learning are limited in terms of scalability, constraint handling and generalisation capacity.
-In the present study, a novel theoretical framework is proposed, which is based on Denoising Diffusion Probabilistic Models (DDPM) for CNF placement.
-The present approach proposes a reconceptualisation of placement as a generative graph to assignment task, where the placement problem is encoded as a heterogeneous graph, and a Graph Neural Network denoiser is trained to iteratively refine noisy \textit{CNF-to-cloud} assignment matrices.
-The model incorporates constraint-specific losses directly into the loss function, thereby allowing it to learn feasible solution spaces.
-The integration of the DDPM formulation with structured combinatorial constraints is achieved through a rigorous and systematic approach.
-Extensive evaluations across diverse topologies have been conducted, which have confirmed that the model consistently produces feasible solutions with orders of magnitude faster inference than MINLP solvers.
-The results obtained demonstrate the potential of diffusion-based generative modelling for constrained network embedding problems, making an impact towards the practical, scalable orchestration of distributed Cloud-Native Network Functions.
+The process entails the implementation of interdependent computing tasks, which are structured as Service Function Chains, over distributed cloud infrastructures.
+This is achieved while satisfying strict resource, bandwidth, connectivity, and end-to-end latency constraints.
+It is widely acknowledged that classical approaches, including mixed-integer (non)linear programming, heuristics, and reinforcement learning, face practical limitations in terms of scalability, robust constraint handling, and generalization to unseen network conditions.
+In this study, a diffusion-based theoretical and algorithmic framework for CNF placement is proposed, based on Denoising Diffusion Probabilistic Models (DDPM).
+The placement process is reconceptualised as a conditional graph-to-assignment generation task.
+Each scenario is encoded as a heterogeneous graph, capturing infrastructure and service-chain structure.
+A Graph Neural Network (GNN) denoiser is trained to iteratively refine noisy \textit{CNF-to-cloud} assignment matrices.
+In order to bias the generation process towards valid deployments, the model incorporates constraint-aware penalties during training.
+At inference, a multitude of candidate placements are sampled, and the best suboptimal, feasible solution is selected.
+This enables a controllable trade-off between solution quality and runtime.
+Extensive experimentation on diverse topologies, incorporating out-of-distribution evaluations with larger instances and shifted constraint regimes, demonstrates that the proposed approach consistently generates feasible solutions with considerably accelerated inference compared to MINLP solvers when available, while maintaining robust feasibility under constraint-tight scenarios.
+The findings of this study demonstrate the potential of diffusion-based generative modelling as a scalable tool for constrained network placement and embedding in cloud-continuum orchestration.